 The life expectancy of the Rat Cha is going to be slightly above what you may have expected for a dog of this size and the two breeds that make up the hybrid.

-Of course, the way in which you care for the dog will have an impact as will their ability to steer clear of various illnesses and health conditions.
+Of course, how you care for the dog will have an impact as will their ability to steer clear of various illnesses and health conditions.

 Intelligence, Temperament and Personality Traits of the Rat Cha

-However, they may have a tendency to bond primarily with just one person in the family more than others, but that is completely normal for the breed.
+However, they may tend to bond primarily with just one person in the family more than others, but that is completely normal for the breed.